brokenrockstudios/RockCosmetics/README.md

 #### **Advanced Note**:
 You can outright swap to inheriting from the new RockCosmetic classes from Blueprint as well and skip the above steps.

+### Warning
+In the original Lyra, LyraAnimationTypes were used to handle cosmetic animations.
+And during switch over to FRockAnimBodyStyleSelectionSet, be cautious on how you switch over.
+Such as in `LyraWeaponInstance`

+* It's always best to add a new struct or component, switch code over, and only then remove the old data reference.
+This way will minimize the risk of data loss.

+Feel free to ask questions regarding this.

 ### From Scratch

 1. **Clone the repository** into your project's `Plugins` folder.